100BaseVG: Deterministic

 When Ethernet became Fast Ethernet, it continued to use the CSMA/CD mechanism to manage traffic on the network cable.
 100VG took advantage of the token passing concept that made ARCNET and Token Ring popular in order to provide consistent performance no matter how large the network became.
 It removed the token passing responsibility from the wiring and network nodes and placed it internal to the 100VG-AnyLAN hubs.
 These hubs contained the rotating token that never left the hub itself.
 When a node wanted to transmit data, it would raise a bit on its hub port connection that indicated to the hub that it was ready.
 As the token passed by a ready hub port, it would then open up traffic to that node.
 Because the token stayed within the hub, it did not have to traverse long cables going to every node as in ARCNET and Token Ring, thereby becoming faster than those other deterministic networking standards and being less susceptible to cabling problems, network card failures, and line interference.
 Real-life load testing showed 100VG-AnyLAN reaching 95% of its theoretical network speed instead of about 45% as in Fast Ethernet when using hubs.
 Fast Ethernet switches were not commonplace at first because of high cost and limited availability so, initially, 100VG had a significant performance advantage.

+Demand Priority

+Certain workloads demand their data be delivered at particular times - video and audio are good examples.
+On lightly used networks this traffic can be sent as normal data, but on busy networks, retransmission delays can push delivery outside the jitter limits of the data.

+VG introduced the concept of Demand Priority to address this problem.
+When a node requests the ability to send data, it indicates this has high or normal priority.
+High-priority data is given transmission permission as soon as possible, typically as soon as any current data packet is completed.
+By letting the hub manage access, the architecture can guarantee required bandwidth and requested service priority to particular applications or nodes.
+It also can guarantee that the network can be scaled up (enlarged) without loss of bandwidth.